WM Capture 10

 acceleration (Tools, Preferences, Video – Use GDI video output).

-The default Windows 10 player (Movies & TV) does not include
+default Windows 10 player (Movies & TV) does not include MPEG-2 codecs

-MPEG-2 codecs in some cases.
-It offers a free download codec which should
+in some cases.
+It offers a free download codec which should be installed.

-This error can also indicate a failure to setup recording.
-Some of the
+can also indicate a failure to setup recording.
+Some of the reasons this

 ·